ENSTA-Bretagne-Guerledan-BoiteNoire/Black_Box/README.md

-# Black_Box
-Whatever goes into the black box for the project
+README file for the black box tools

+USE : launch pinger.py in a bash with the command python pinger.py,
+      with pycharm or by double clicking on the python file

+TROUBLESHOOTING :